 Investing in new air conditioning or other energy efficient equipment.
 (Local electricians and heating/cooling contractors have told us this is very effective.)

 Redesigning the placement of ducts and vents.
 (One neighbor saw a 50% decrease in power consumption from doing this.)

 Citizens who want to see a printout of their energy usage by the hour, day, or month can do so by calling the city.
-This is available to citizens because electric usage is monitored by computer with accurate electronic, digital readings instead of the old style analog meters that had to be read by a meter reader.
+This is available to citizens because electric usage is monitored by computer with accurate electronic, digital readings instead of the old-style analog meters that had to be read by a meter reader.

-What goes into our water bill?
+Q: What goes into the water portion of my bill?

-Our facility charge for water is $17.00 (up from $16.00 last year) and our rate is $6.50 per 1,000 gallons (up from $5.86 last year).
-Currently, only about 60% of residents have their water read by computer.
-Soon that number will be 100%.
+A: Our facility charge for water is $17.00 and our rate is $6.50 per 1,000 gallons.
+Currently, about 75% of residents have their water read by computer and soon that number will be 100%.

 We do not want a situation to arise that would disrupt your utility service.
 It is always more favorable to contact a Municipal utility employee prior to disconnection rather that to make arrangements after service is involuntarily interrupted.
 Payment options may be available prior to disconnection, which will save the customer from additional higher deposit amounts and additional fees.

-The city's rates are set by its local governing body and are designed to be fair and nondiscriminatory.
+A: The city's rates are set by its local governing body and are designed to be fair and nondiscriminatory.
 Setting rates locally offers rate regulation that is responsive to the customers of our system.
 We can provide you with a rate schedule at your request.

 New and potential business customers are encouraged to provide the city utility department with the load characteristics of their facility.
 The city may require special conditions and contracts for electric service based upon necessary investment in special equipment.

-We read your meters each month to measure the amount of each service you use.
+A: We read your meters each month to measure the amount of each service you use.
 Your meters will be read by city utility employees according to the city's schedule.
 Reading dates will vary slightly from month-to-month due to weekends, holidays, weather conditions and other factors.
 It is important that the meter reader have access to your meter to get an accurate reading.
 Should you suspect there is a problem with your electric meter, the city will test the meter free of charge, once in a twelve-month period.
 If the meter test shows the meter to be inaccurate, adjustments may be made.
 Please remember that tampering with a meter can be dangerous and is illegal.
 Call us if you have a metering concern.